 I am a financial economist.
 My research spans the areas of behavioral finance and corporate governance.

 My work in behavioral finance investigates how people form expectations about uncertain future outcomes.
-It is well-documented that subjective expectations deviate from rational expectations.
 In a series of papers I investigate why and how peoples’ expectations predictably deviate from the rational benchmark.
+In “Measuring Under- and Overreaction in Expectation Formation” we develop a method to measure the extent to which people over- or underreact when updating their expectations in light of new information.
 In “Optimism Propagation” we empirically quantify how irrational beliefs propagate between people who communicate with one another.
-In “Measuring Biases in Expectation Formation” we develop a method to estimate the extent to which people over- or underreact when updating their expectations in light of new information.

 Apart from the work on academic papers, I maintain a database of involuntary CEO turnovers together with Alexander Wagner (University of Zurich).
 If you are interested in this dataset, please go to the “Data” tab on this web page.
 I have also written Stata programs relating to executive compensation which I make available on the “Code” tab of this web page.